|Nutrition Facts (per serving)|

-Put the daal into a deep pan and add water—the level should be two finger digits over the top of the daal.
+Put the daal into a deep pan and add water—the level should be 2 finger digits over the top of the daal.
 Boil the mixture over medium heat.

-Add the turmeric powder and ginger and stir.
+Add the ground turmeric and grated ginger and stir.
 Cook until the daal is soft enough to mash.
 Add more hot water as you cook, if required, to keep the consistency similar to that of a thick soup.

 When the daal is cooked, add the spinach, season with salt to taste, stir and reduce the heat to low.

-In another small pan, heat the ghee until it is hot and add the cumin seeds.
-Fry the ghee and seeds until they stop sizzling, and then add the dry red chili, chopped garlic, and asafetida.
+In another small pan, heat the ghee until it is melted and add the cumin seeds.
+Fry the ghee and seeds until they stop sizzling, and then add the dry red chile, chopped garlic, and asafetida.